DarthVA28/PrologIBT/README.md

 # Integer Binary Trees
-A declaritive implementation of IBTs and IBSTs in Prolog.
+A declarative implementation of IBTs and IBSTs in Prolog.